 So, What Is Going to Keep Me Warm?

-We guess your next question would be, what type of winter biking gear will keep me warm?
+Your next question would be, what type of winter biking gear will keep me warm?

 For winter bike helmets, some kind of inner lining is desirable.
 If it’s removable, it’s better so you can wash it and use the same helmet in summer as well.